Tips Bulletin

 Depending on how you raise them, they exhibit blue, purple, or white flowers in late winter to spring or bloom in late spring when grown in containers.

-The scent is also used in oils to keep gnats away, as well as other pests that find the fragrance repulsive.
+The scent is also used in oils to keep gnats away and other pests that find the fragrance repulsive.
 For humans, however, the smell is a subtle, woodsy aroma that only adds to Rosemary’s appeal.

 Butterfly Bush (Buddleja)